skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 # What use case does the new Lua target solve?

-Lua is particularly in vogue right now as a light weight scripting layer for more complex app logic.
+Lua is particularly in vogue right now as a lightweight scripting layer for more complex app logic.
 The Haxe Lua target is designed to go everywhere that the Lua target can go.
 From the speedy Luajit compiler, to the [Torch](http://torch.ch/) machine learning framework, to the [LÖVE](https://love2d.org/) game engine, to the [Corona](https://coronalabs.com/) cross-platform 2d mobile graphics SDK, to the WoW scripting client, to enumerable other editor and game plugin libraries, the Haxe Lua target extends Haxe's flexible and powerful language features to those areas.

 I would be quick to add that Lua also provides safe means of sandboxing third party code.
 For this reason, not all Haxe standard modules _(e.g. sys/net)_ may be available in a given context due to platform limitations _(e.g. WoW scripting)_.
 In addition, many of these sys modules rely on third party lib support.
 Accordingly, Lua is not as "batteries included" as many other Haxe targets, and may require some specific configuration that may or may not be possible.
 This is still an active area of development for the Lua target, and most of the current work for Lua involves development on these areas.
 Stay tuned for more details!